massi1993/MCU/README.md

 ## 9. Project DAC-ADC with USART (folder DAC_ADC_USART) <a name="DAC-ADC-USART"></a>

-A code is sent to the DAC which then converts into an analog signal, which is converted back into a digital signal via ADC.
+A code is sent, via USART, to the DAC which then converts into an analog signal, which is converted back into a digital signal via ADC.

 ![dac-adc-usart](https://user-images.githubusercontent.com/83538787/173396173-81055e52-a89c-4f06-a5ba-11aa3c58527f.PNG)